Northern Beauty Japanese Holly

 Other Names: Box-leaved Holly

 Compact shrub accented with abundant black berries during winter; perfect for gardens or even containers

 Northern Beauty Japanese Holly is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent black berries in late fall.
-It has attractive forest green foliage.
+It has attractive forest green evergreen foliage.
 The small glossy oval leaves are highly ornamental and remain forest green throughout the winter.
-The flowers are not ornamentally significant.

 Northern Beauty Japanese Holly is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.